alexverbs/toDoList/README.md

 Front End: HTML, CSS, JavaScript for a responsive and interactive experience.

-Cloud Storage: Firebase Firestore for secure, real-time storage of tasks.
+Cloud Storage and Authentication: Firebase Firestore for secure, real-time storage of tasks and Firebase Authentication.

 Hosting: GitHub Pages for convenient web access.